ngjsjordan/tp/docs/UserGuide.md

 * Adds an appointment with the seller being the person specified by `SELLER_INDEX` and the buyer being the person specified by `BUYER_INDEX`.
 * To create an appointment with only a seller, simply omit the `b/` tag.
 * The indices refer to the index numbers shown in the displayed person list which will be a positive whole number (e.g. 1, 2, 3, ...)
+* Provide a seller that has the role seller and a buyer that has the role buyer.
 * Provide Datetime in an ISO 8601-compliant format. (e.g. `yyyy-MM-ddTHH:mm`)
 * The seller's location is automatically displayed as the appointment location.